-- The graphics card computes, the reflected light toward the camera. - per pixel (or per vertex and using interpolation per pixel), - This depends on the light and material parameters.
+The graphics card computes, per pixel (or per vertex and using interpolation per pixel), the incoming light to the camera through each pixel.
+This incoming light to a camera pixel depends on the light sources and the triangle's material.